quanteda/spacyr/README.md

 ### Tokenizing and tagging texts

-The `spacy_parse()` is **spacyr**’s main function.
+The `spacy_parse()` function is **spacyr**’s main workhorse.
 It calls spaCy both to tokenize and tag the texts.
-It provides two options for part of speech tagging, plus options to return word lemmas, entity recognition, noun-phrase recognition, and dependency parsing.
+It provides two options for part of speech tagging, plus options to return word lemmas, entity recognition, noun phrase recognition, and dependency parsing.
 It returns a `data.frame` corresponding to the emerging [*text interchange format*](https://github.com/ropensci/tif) for token data.frames.

 The approach to tokenizing taken by spaCy is inclusive: it includes all